-Interested parties are invited to make submissions on the proposed Standard and the Reserve Bank's reasoning as set out in Reform of the EFTPOS and Visa Debit Systems in Australia: A Consultation Document, available from the Reserve Bank and on its website www.rba.gov.au.
+Interested parties are invited to make submissions on the proposed draft Standard and the Reserve Bank's reasoning as set out in Reform of Debit Card Systems in Australia: A Consultation Document, available on the Reserve Bank's website www.rba.gov.au.
+Although the Bank is primarily seeking submissions on the amendments to the draft Standard, it also welcomes further submissions on other elements of the Standard.